Workshop 6

 His research interests include bioelectronics, biosensors, analog circuit design, medical electronics, and sensor interfaces.
 Dr. Hall is a Tau Beta Pi Fellow.
 He has served as an Associate Editor of the IEEE TRANSACTIONS ON BIOMEDICAL INTEGRATED CIRCUITS since 2015, a member of the CICC Technical Program Committee from 2017-2024, a member of the ISSCC Technical Program Committee since 2020, and an Associate Editor of the IEEE Solid-State Circuits Letters from 2021 to 2024.

-- 2. A Scalable CMOS Molecular Electronics Chip for Single-Molecule Biosensing, Drew Hall, UC San Diego
+4. A Scalable CMOS Molecular Electronics Chip for Single-Molecule Biosensing, Drew Hall, University of California, San Diego